 How Long Will It Take to Get Long-Term Disability Benefits?

-The length of time it takes to get long-term disability benefits can vary depending on several factors, including the complexity of your case and the insurance company’s responsiveness.
+The time it takes to get long-term disability benefits can vary depending on several factors, including the complexity of your case and the insurance company’s responsiveness.
 It can take several months or even years to receive benefits, and it’s essential to be patient and persistent throughout the process.

 What Should You Expect During the Long-Term Disability Application Process?